 Lighting Collection Site Operators

-If you are a First Nation community or municipality that collects lighting at a depot or through collection events or if you are a retailer or organization that provides collection boxes at your location, you do not have registration or reporting requirements under the Electrical and Electronic Equipment (EEE) Regulation as a collector.
-You may have responsibilities if you are a collector or generator who is also a producer, hauler, processor or refurbisher.
-Lighting producers are responsible for collecting and reusing, refurbishing or recycling their products when consumers discard them.
+If you are a First Nation, municipality, retailer or organization that collects lighting whether through a depot, collection events or on-site collection containers, you are not required to register or report under the EEE Regulation as a collector.
+However, if you are also a producer, hauler or processor, additional responsibilities may apply.
+Lighting producers are responsible for collecting and reusing, refurbishing or recycling their products when consumers dispose of them.

 Starting January 1, 2023, producers of lighting must meet accessibility requirements to ensure residents across the province can safely dispose of their used lighting.
 They have the choice to set up their own collection networks or work with a producer responsibility organization (PRO) to set up a collection network on their behalf.

 Producers, or PROs on their behalf, will contract with haulers who arrange for the transport of lighting from collection sites.
-While producers and PROs are required to report the location of the collection sites in their network to RPRA, there is no registration or reporting requirements for municipalities or collection site operators.
+While producers and PROs are required to report the location of the collection sites in their network to RPRA, there are no registration or reporting requirements for collection site operators.

 There is no requirement for a retailer, organization, First Nation community or municipality to facilitate collection services under the EEE Regulation.